Three times a week, we do our podcast, Verdict with Ted Cruz.

 That's number one.

-Number two, he's got look, Keith Ellison has a long history and a long history of anti-Semitism.
+Number two, he's got, look, Keith Ellison has a long history and a long history of anti-Semitism.

 Yeah, well, there you go.

-That's that's Keith Ellison.
+That's Keith Ellison.

-Allah Akbar could be the chairman of the DNC.
+Ala Akbar could be the chairman of the DNC.

-He also, and I'm gonna play this a little bit later.
+He also, and I'm going to play this a little bit later, he also has made direct statements about Jews.

-That of course is Israel.
+That, of course, is Israel.

 That's who he's talking about there.